openaq/aqi-hub/docs/methods.md

 ```

 The variable slope of a piecewise linear function can be demonstrated with different country AQI sub-index values for PM<sub>2.5</sub> and their varying breakpoints.
-For the same PM<sub>2.5</sub> concentration value different AQIs change and interpolate across their respective range at different rates, due to the different slopes in the piecewise linear function:
+For the same PM<sub>2.5</sub> concentration value different AQIs change and interpolate across their respective range at different rates, due to the different slopes in the piecewise linear function.
+The chart below shows how the different slopes within a piecewise function change the rate of increase across different AQIs given the same input concentration.
+Drag the concentration slider to see the output sub-index values change.

 ```js
 const concentration = view(Inputs.range([0, 500], {value: 42, step: 1, label: html`PM<sub>2.5</sub> 24 hr. mean concentration`}));